slevithan/xregexp/README.md

 });
 ~~~

-The `{{…}}` syntax works only for regexes created by `XRegExp.build`, and can be escaped using `\{{…}}`.
+The `{{…}}` syntax works only for regexes created by `XRegExp.build`.
+It can be escaped using `\{{…}}`.
 Named subpatterns can be provided as strings or regex objects.
 Their values are automatically wrapped in `(?:…)` so they don't interfere with the surrounding pattern in unexpected ways.
 If present, a leading `^` and trailing unescaped `$` are stripped from subpatterns provided as regex objects.
-Flags can be provided to `XRegExp.build` via its optional third argument.
+Flags can be provided via the `build` function's optional third argument.

 ## XRegExp Prototype Methods

-First include the script:
+Include the script:

 ~~~ html
 <script src="xregexp.js"></script>